GitauHarrison/mbeca-ciaku/README.md

 - [ ] User interface design
 - [ ] Proper display of multiple graphs on specific charts (based on the month an item is keyed in)
-- [ ] Disabling of the _Edit_ link in the help page after a specified duration
 - [ ] Scheduled email notifications to remind users to update their data at the end of a day